EFWob/RetroRadio/README.recover2.md

 ## Storing values into RAM (or NVS)
 In the original version, _key_-_value_-pairs are stored into NVS.
 There is now a way to store such pairs into RAM as well.
-So from now on, if the text references to _key_ or _value_ associated to _key_, keep in midn that the actual storage location can either be in NVS as usual or in RAM.
-(If a specific _key_ exists in both NVS and RAM, the one in NVS will be used.
+So from now on, if the text references to _key_ or _value_ associated to _key_, keep in mind that the actual storage location can either be in NVS as usual or in RAM.
+(If a specific _key_ exists in both NVS and RAM, the one in RAM will be used.
+This allows to simply override a 'default setting' in NVS by storing the same key in RAM).

-TODO:: may be it is better the other way round!?).
-- NVS pairs can be set using the preferences as usual
+NVS keys can be defined in the preferences as usual.

 - There is a command _nvs_ now to set an NVS-Entry.
 Syntax is either _nvs = key = value_ to assign the _value_ to the given key or
   _nvs.key = value_.
 There is a syntactical difference: the former does not interpret _value_ in any case, while in the latter, if
   _value_ starts with '@', then _value_ (without leading '@') is considered to be a key-name by itself and is exchanged with the